 Many individuals accept a medical diagnosis without reservation, never questioning the accuracy even after years of unsuccessful treatment.
-Conditions such as addiction or personality disorders can obscure or complicate the presentation of other co-existing disorders, making a proper evaluation difficult.
+Conditions such as mood or personality disorders can obscure or complicate the presentation of other co-existing disorders, making a proper evaluation difficult.
 At the Delray Center for Healing, we offer Misdiagnosis Correction Assessments to our clients, and have found that many of our clients were misdiagnosed previously, as high as 80% with certain diagnoses like Bipolar Disorder.
 Because an incorrect assessment often results in treatment that is ineffective and even dangerous, we are diligent in taking the necessary steps to make certain that our clients are properly diagnosed.

 The psychiatry team at the Delray Center for Healing are often called upon to provide a second opinion on an existing diagnosis.
 There are numerous factors that can contribute to misdiagnosis and that must be reviewed for misdiagnosis correction.
 Here are some of the most commonly misdiagnosed mental health conditions: